Xeronaus/Xeronaus/README.md

 ## Hello There 👋
-I'm Xeronaus Finezero, and that's not my real name 👀
+I'm Xeronaus Finezero,

-> Also don't ask for that.
-I am not comfortable to share my real name in general.
+> Obvious fact: Red is red

 ## About Me 🧻
 I'm a guy ♂️ from Indonesia 🇮🇩 and I'm quite comfortable over there.